 I mean I make checklists for basically everything else I do, why it hadn’t occurred to me to make a blog post checklist is just silly.

-To save time, generate an engaged following and stay consistent from post to post, I created a quick checklist that I hope will help you tons!
-And so, my dear blogger, without further ado…
+To save time, generate an engaged following and stay consistent from post to post, I created a checklist that I hope will help you tons and TONS!
+And so, my dear blogger friend, without further ado…

 Teehee, obviously Amy!
 No but really, write the heck out of it!
 Put tons of useful detail and make sure it is very well written.
 Seriously, you can make it super pretty BUT at the end of the day it is all about the content!
 How are your helping your reader with this post?
 What are you GIVING them?
 Content is key!

 Does your post sound like you?
-Did you add a little humor?
+Did you add a little humor – if that’s your thang?
 Make sure it is uber helpful, but keep it light and fun.
 Tell a story so that your readers can relate, and make sure it is long enough…750+ words at the bare minimum.
 You want TONS of good stuff in there!